MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 Installing MCC on your Windows device is a simple process.
 A PowerShell script performs the following tasks:

   - Installs the Azure CLI
-  - Downloads, Installs, and Deploys EFLOW
+  - Downloads, installs, and deploys EFLOW
   - Enables Microsoft Update so EFLOW can stay up to date
-  - Creates a Virtual Machine
+  - Creates a virtual machine
   - Enables the firewall and opens ports 80 and 22 for inbound and outbound traffic.
 Port 80 is used by MCC, and port 22 is used for SSH communications.
   - Configures Connected Cache tuning settings.
   - Creates the necessary *FREE* Azure resource - IoT Hub/IoT Edge.